Rayza-Slyce/Rayza-Slyce-Spam-Campaign-Investigation-Affiliate-Redirect-Network/README.md

 This investigation began with a small set of spam emails and developed into a broader analysis of a structured affiliate-driven spam campaign.

-Multiple themed emails (casino, antivirus, health) were found to share infrastructure, including:
+Different themed emails (casino, antivirus, health) were found to act as entry points into the same underlying infrastructure, including:

 - common sending domains
 - shared reply-to domains